 Code Submissions

-The following applies to ALL programming classes.
+The following applies to all code submissions.

 Purpose